Find out about how stents can relieve symptoms caused by advanced pancreatic cancer.

 Your doctor might suggest putting a small flexible plastic or metal tube (stent) into the bile duct.
 It allows the bile to flow into the bowel and reduces the symptoms of jaundice.

 Having a stent put in is generally a simple procedure.
 It is often done during an ERCP (endoscopic retrograde cholangio pancreatography).

 If the stent does not work, your specialist may suggest bypass surgery to relieve jaundice.
 This is quite a major operation.
 You might want to talk this over fully with your doctor and nurse as well as with your close family and friends.
 No one can say how much you will benefit from the operation.

 You may make a good recovery and feel better for longer if you do have the surgery.

 Having a stent for a blocked bile duct

 For either of these procedures, your doctor will ask you not to eat or drink for about six hours beforehand so that your stomach and upper bowel are empty.
 You have sedation for the procedure to help relax you.

-Your doctor puts a flexible tube called an endoscope into your mouth and passes it down your throat to your stomach.
-The endoscope has a light and camera attached, and the doctor can watch the images of the inside of your body on a screen.
+A flexible tube called an endoscope goes into your mouth and passes down your throat to your stomach.
+The endoscope has a light and camera on the end, so your doctor can see pictures of inside your body on a screen.

-The doctor then injects dye into the bile duct and uses an x-ray to watch the flow of the dye to see where the duct is blocked.
-Once the blockage is found, the duct is stretched and the stent put in place.
+The doctor injects dye into the bile duct and uses an x-ray to watch the flow of the dye to see where the blockage is.
+The stent is positioned to stretch the bile duct and clear the blockage.

 This is called percutaneous transhepatic cholangiography (PTC).
 You have a local anaesthetic to numb the area where the needle goes in.
 Dye is used to show up the bile duct and blockage.